Which place is cheaper, Berlin or Bucharest?

 People visit Berlin because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

-Travelers enjoy the shopping and museums when visiting the less touristy destination of Bucharest.
-This offers a variety of activities to choose from.
+Travelers enjoy the shopping and museums when visiting the charming destination of Bucharest.
+This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Berlin is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Berlin, one week is sufficent for most.
 It will give you the chance to have new experiences.